 Again, it is important that you speak with a health care provider before you begin a new physical activity regimen.
-If you are a Columbia student, you can make an appointment with Medical Services by calling x4-2284, or online through Open Communicator.
+If you are a Columbia student, you can make an appointment with Medical Services (Morningside) or the Student Health Service (CUMC).

 Hope these exercises and stretches allow you to attain your physical activity goals!